jlelong/LaTeX-Workshop-wiki/FAQ.md

 The setting `terminal.integrated.shellArgs.linux` is not related to the environment variable on the extension host.
 You cannot set `PATH` for LaTeX Workshop through the setting.

-## Problems with Snap and Flatpak versions of VS Code

-These versions are sandboxed and are known to cause problems (e.g. [here](https://github.com/James-Yu/LaTeX-Workshop/issues/2437)).
-It is recommended to use other installation options, like the .deb package for Debian/Ubuntu based distributions.